biotoolscoders/pedmix2/README.md

 # PedMix2
 PedMix2: Tracing Ancestors for an Extant Individual with Mixed Genetic Heritage

-Software accompanies for "A general approach for inferring the ancestry of recent ancestors of an admixed individual", by Yiming Zhang, Haotian Zhang and Yufeng Wu, is now published on PNAS (https://www.pnas.org/doi/10.1073/pnas.2316242120).
+Software accompanies for "A general approach for inferring the ancestry of recent ancestors of an admixed individual", by Yiming Zhang, Haotian Zhang and Yufeng Wu, which is now published on PNAS (https://www.pnas.org/doi/10.1073/pnas.2316242120).

 # Updated on September 8, 2023
 We added a large example data to test the performance of PedMix2.
 We also revised the tutorial, which now is more complete.